githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ### Function Delarations

-In Xanadu, there are (regular) functions and there are function templates.
+In ATS3, there are (regular) functions and there are function templates.
 We often use the word `function` to refer to either a regular function (that is not a template) or a function template.